 Bought a Sonos speaker system?
-Here's 9 ways to make sure you make the most of your multiroom setup
+Here are 10 ways to make sure you make the most of your multiroom setup

 Sonos has defined the multiroom, music streaming space.
 And with good reason.
 Its selection of speakers manage to cover all ends of the market, from the affordable Play:1 to the pricier Playbar Soundbar and they're all easy to set up and boast great sound.

-But there’s a lot more to these speakers that you might not have yet uncovered.
+With Sonos speakers sure to be filling stockings the world over this Chirstmas, you'll want to check out this guide for the best tricks to try with your new speakers.
+But even for seasoned Sonos veterans, there’s a lot more to these speakers that you might not have yet uncovered.
 Thankfully, we’re here to help.
 Here's our round-up of the best tips and tricks for your Sonos system.

-Up until a few months ago, you could only use a Sonos speaker in your house if you also installed a ‘Bridge’ too.
+When Sonos first launched its multi-room speakers, the audio kit would only work if you also installed a ‘Bridge’ too.
 The Bridge is an extra product made by Sonos that plugs directly into an Ethernet port and created its own wireless network for the speaker to hop onto.

 Even though Sonos included a free Bridge with one of its speakers, the majority of the time it meant an additional £49.99 purchase.